JhonRaza/Text-Generation-with-GenAI-Using-HuggingFace-API/README.md

-# Generative AI Playground
+# Text Generation using Hugging Face's model APIs

 ## Overview
-**Generative AI Playground** is a user-friendly web application built with Streamlit, designed to demonstrate text generation using pre-trained language models from Hugging Face.
+This section of the **Generative AI Playground** is a user-friendly web application built with Streamlit, designed to demonstrate text generation using pre-trained language models from Hugging Face.
 Users can experiment with various models, configure generation settings, and experience the magic of AI-driven text generation.

 ---